 Unfortunately, we don't currently accept tuition payments via the GI Bill.
 This is something we're actively working on.
 Among other things, it requires us to get certified through various per-state certification agencies, a process which can take 8-12 months or more.
 And we've barely been around for longer than that.
 Right now we're moving at the speed of government on this issue.
 We do have a $500 discount for veterans though.

-Everyone needs to be at bootcamp from 9 am to 6 pm.
+Everyone needs to be at DBC during "core hours" (9am-6pm in SF/NYC, 8am-5pm in Chicago).
 This is where the bulk of the instruction, practice, code reviews, competitions, etc. will take place.
 Having said that, we expect that folks will want to work more than 8 hours a day (and maybe even weekends).

 Ruby on Rails is a very hot technology.
 In the United States, the average starting salary for a Ruby on Rails developer is about $75k.
 In San Francisco and New York, it's closer to $90k.